Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 }
 ```

 Congratulations!
 You completed this tutorial.
 Your *game* is able to select units like all other AAA RTS games out there.
+We implemented these systems with minimal class coupling.
+In this tutorial we used the concrete class implementations instead of interfaces to shorten the post and since we only will have one implementation it doesn't really matter.
+When you check out the project repository you will see that I created and used interfaces because it's a good habit to use interfaces and for very big projects it also gives you a very nice boost in compile times when you separate your interfaces and your concrete implementation into different assembly definition files.

 ## BONUS: Object grouping